krystleta/se_project_aroundtheus/README.md

 **Description**

-Project 5 now allows us to add a card with a title and image source.
-The functionality to like and delete a card has been implemented.
-We can also see an image preview of each card upon clicking on the desired image.
+Project 6 involves implementing form validation by checking whether the input fields for both editing profile and adding a new card contain required content before the Save button will update the content.

 **Technologies and  techniques**

-The technologies and techniques used are Javascript arrays, eventlisters and HTML template cloning.
+The technologies and techniques used are Javascript form validation using event listeners for click and key events.

 **Link to the project**